TUSF/ip-pub/README.md

       desc: "string",
         // (optional) A description of the publication.
 Preferrably NOT HTML.

+      filesize: 0,
+        // The size of the file in bytes.

       time: 0,
         // A Unix timestamp to associate with this publication.